acrogenesis/Doodle-Doodle/README.md

 ![conditions](images/conditions.png)
 ![contions-2](images/conditions-2.png)

-This blocks are the conditional blocks, the `If` works by executing the inside of the block if a certain condition is met.
+These blocks are the conditional blocks, the `If` works by executing the inside of the block if a certain condition is met.
 The `If/Else` block works the same but adds another space for when the condition is not met.

 The rest of the red blocks help you make this conditions.